-A GOP lawmaker received "sensitive documents" from Russian officials in 2016
+A GOP congressman received "sensitive documents" from Russian officials in 2016

 “Precisely for this reason I think that he is under the watch of the RF MFA,” Torshin responded, referring to Russia’s Ministry of Foreign Affairs.
 It’s not clear what “under the watch” means.

-Rohrabacher’s has denied any clandestine ties to Russia and has publicly promoted his views.
+Rohrabacher has denied any clandestine ties to Russia and has publicly promoted his views.
 In 2018, Rohrabacher defended the Trump campaign officials’ decision to meet with Veselnitskaya.
 He told Mother Jones‘ David Corn: “There’s not a person in this town who would not take a meeting to get material like that.”

 Such views contributed to Rohrabacher’s defeat later that year by Democrat Harley Rouda.
 Rohrabacher has since moved to York, Maine, and has become a lobbyist.
 A longtime advocate of legalizing marijuana, he has worked as a consultant for cannabis companies.
 In May, he registered to lobby Congress and Vice President Mike Pence’s office for a Virginia biotechnology company, Linear Technologies, that says it is working on a “cure for Covid-19 and other diseases.”
 Linear is led by Tim Yale, a Republican operative from Rohrabacher’s native Orange County who says he is is also working with Rudy Giuliani on a documentary related to Joe Biden and Ukraine.
 Giuliani has pushed unsubstantiated allegations made by pro-Russian Ukrainians, including one parliamentarian who a top US intelligence official recently warned was “spreading claims about corruption” meant to undermine Biden.

-Note: This article has been updated with comments from Paul Behrends.